 - To develop positive attitudes which encourage collaborative learning and perseverance

-In Key stages 1 and 2, one science topic is covered over one or two terms.
-The children have a weekly lesson in science and it is taught with an emphasis on engaging pupils in practical enquiry to support their understanding of scientific concepts and skills.
-Planning for this is taken from the Kent Science schemes of work and the National Curriculum and it is adapted to suit the needs, abilities and interests of our pupils.
-So that pupils can see the purpose to the learning and how it relates to the outside world, links are made to real-life during lessons.
-Pupils’ record their Science learning in different ways; including taking pictures, through drawings, written methods, tables, charts and through the use of ICT.
+In Key Stages 1 and 2, each science topic is covered over one or two terms.
+The children have either a weekly science lesson, or those lessons are “blocked” over one or two weeks, lessons taking place each day.
+Science is taught with an emphasis on engaging pupils in practical enquiry to support their understanding of scientific concepts and skills.
+Planning for this is based on the Twinkl scheme of work and The National Curriculum, with additional materials also resourced, to suit the needs, abilities and interests of our pupils.
+To enable children to see purpose to their learning, and how it relates to the outside world, links are made to real life during lessons.
+Pupils record their science learning in different ways: including taking photographs, through drawings, written methods, tables, charts and ICT.

 Science Subject Leader